Dead fin whale becomes 'macabre tourist attraction' for selfie hunters

 Fin whales: Herds are also sighted in the Adriatic Sea off the Croatian island of Vis

-It was only at the beginning of April that a dead sperm whale washed up on the North Sea coast near Grimbsby, in the county of Lincolnshire, a little further south.
+It was only in early April that a dead sperm whale washed up on the North Sea coast near Grimbsby, in the county of Lincolnshire, a little further south.
 In the spring of 2010, a dead fin whale washed up on the English North Sea coast – at that time on the well-known Camber Sands beach in the East Sussex region in the far south of Great Britain.

 Parallel to the incident in England has a Anglers captured a video of two herds of fin whales almost simultaneously off the Croatian holiday island of Vis – sightings of fin whales are also rare in the Adriatic Sea. (dpa/pm)